Healthcare System in Italy – Servizio Sanitario Nazionale

 Those who have just moved to Italy, including expats and retirees from non-EU countries are not eligible for coverage right away.
 They must first finalize their residency status before they can apply for coverage.
 Expats must have both their residency status finalized and have an Italian identity card in order to apply for an Italian health insurance card or “tessera sanitaria”.
 While waiting for all paperwork to be processed, non-residents must carry private medical insurance.
 You’ll be asked for proof of coverage with your application.

-Healthcare Options for Expats and Foreigners
+Healthcare Options for Expats and Foreigners Living in Italy

 Travel insurance which included medical coverage is strongly recommended for tourists and other short term visitors to Italy who aren’t from the EU.
 While tourists occasionally report being treated for minor maladies at no cost at public hospitals, this is the exception and not the rule.
 Should you need diagnostic tests, hospital admission, or surgical care, you can expect a big bill.